 An architect is responsible for planning and designing houses, buildings, and other structures.
 Entry level architect positions will require a bachelor's degree in architecture as well as passing a licensing examination.
 The following article details the educational requirements and job outlook for a career as an architect.

 An architect is a licensed professional whose job involves planning and designing buildings, bridges and other structures.
-Architects also work with other professionals, such as landscape architects, engineers, urban planners and interior designers, when designing a structure.
-There are several different types of architecture degrees, including professional and pre-professional tracks.
+Architects also work with other professionals, such as landscape architects, engineers, urban planners, and interior designers when designing a structure.

 Bachelor of Science in Architecture

-A Bachelor of Science in Architecture is a 4-year, pre-professional degree.
-Although it include classes like physics, architectural design, construction materials and computer-aided drafting, it doesn't qualify graduates to become licensed architects.
+A Bachelor of Science in Architecture is a 4-year, preprofessional degree.
+Although it includes classes like physics, architectural design, construction materials and computer-aided drafting, it doesn't qualify graduates to become licensed architects.
 Graduates who want to work as architects must enroll in a Master of Architecture program.